wzh-miasanmia/jax_mobo/README.md

 mobo_learn:
 learn how to implement mobo method, according to botorch

-mobo_demo:
+mobo_np:
-Code written by zihao to complete the multi-objective bayesian optimization process using jax
+Code written by zihao to complete the multi-objective bayesian optimization process using numpy

 ## usage
 ```python